R2-D2 Vocalizer

 STEP 16

-ASSEMBLING THE AI
+ASSEMBLING THE MODEL

 The first factor is a basic model of emotional processes.
 If someone who is happy gets scared, they are likely to become much less happy.
 If they were angry, they are likely to become slightly less angry as they become consumed by fear.
 Finally, they are of course guaranteed to become more scared.
-This tells the AI in what direction the core emotions should shift, and it provides rough guidance on how drastic that shift should be on a neutral subject.
+This tells the model in what direction the core emotions should shift, and it provides rough guidance on how drastic that shift should be on a neutral subject.
 With an extreme fear stimulus, a generic subject would go from very happy to barely or neutrally happy, from very angry to moderately angry, and from neutrally scared to very scared.
 But we aren't working with a generic subject.
 We're working with R2-D2.

 The second factor is based on our catalog of R2's emotional history.
 This is where R2's sentience comes in.
 The basic emotional model attempts to take R2 from extremely happy to barely happy, but H-CR's emotional model intervenes.
 H-CR knows that moderate happiness, neutral anger, and moderate fear is one of R2's most common states.
 Therefore, instead of dropping all the way down to barely happy, R2 has statistically higher odds of settling on moderately happy.
 The same thing happens with anger.
 The basic model wants to take R2 from extremely angry to very angry.
 H-CR recognizes that high anger is one of R2's least common states, so it has a high likelihood of guiding R2's anger past very angry down to moderately angry.

 This example is oversimplified for clarity.
-Behind the scenes, the AI is actually factoring in the frequency and pattern of every emotional combination from every film scene to analyze where R2's feelings tend to rest, and thus to decide how R2's emotions should tend to drift in response to a particular stimulus.
+Behind the scenes, the model is actually factoring in the frequency and pattern of every emotional combination from every film scene to analyze where R2's feelings tend to rest, and thus to decide how R2's emotions should tend to drift in response to a particular stimulus.

 R2Vocalizing